2016 Conference Update

-NCVAN Support Groups
+NCVAN Homicide Support Groups

-NCVAN's Crime Victim Memorial Garden gives us an opportunity to remember those who have been affected by crime while also raising positive thoughts about hope for our future generations.
-It was the site of the start/finish of our 3rd Annual NCVAN 5K Walk/Run on April 20, 2013 as well as our Crime Victims' Rights Week ceremony on April 24, 2013.
+NCVAN's Crime Victim Memorial Garden, "Victims' Voices, Silent No More," gives us an opportunity to remember those who have been affected by crime while also raising positive thoughts about hope for our future generations.
+It was the site of our 4th Annual 5K Walk/Run Stride for Survivors on Saturday, April 19, 2014, as well as our annual events during National Crime Victims' Rights Week.
 More...